berkantcnr/Hybrid-RAG-for-Sparsed-Municipal-Environments-DataSource/README.md

 - **Knowledge Graph (Ontology):**
   - Neo4j connection details are managed via the `.env` file.
-  - The ontology/graph itself is hosted externally on a Neo4j instance.
+  - The knowledge graph itself is hosted externally on a Neo4j instance.

 - **Assets:**
   - Fonts and other assets for PDF generation are in the `assets/` folder.